yzgyyang/freebsd-ports-testing/README.md

-# Patch testing for FreeBSD Ports
+# [Archived] Patch testing for FreeBSD Ports

+## THIS REPO IS NO LONGER BEING USED

+Migrating to [yzgyyang/freebsd-ports](https://github.com/yzgyyang/freebsd-ports) for my development and testing of ports.

+## Introduction

 By utilizing ~Cirrus CI~ self-hosted Jenkins infrastructure, this configuration allows easy testing for my individual port patches before committing.